 The laws on mental health discrimination are set out in the Equality Act 2010 which stipulates that employees are protected from being treated unfairly or discriminated against based on a physical or mental impairment that has a “substantial” and “long-term” negative effect on their ability to carry our normal daily activities.

 An employee’s mental and physical well-being should be treated in the same way when it comes to days off; in the UK there is no legal difference between taking a day off, whether it is to look after your mental or physical health.
-Whilst it seems encouraging that mental and physical health are treated in the same way and are expected to be as vital as the other, employees are still wary of taking mental health days due to fear of judgment or assumptions.
+Whilst it seems encouraging that mental and physical health are treated in the same way and are expected to be as vital as the other, employees are still wary of taking mental health days due to fear of judgement or assumptions.

 However, more and more companies, especially large companies such as Tesco and Marks and Spencer, are pledging to commit to tackling the stigma around mental health, known as “Time to Change”.